serin0837/QA_First_Project/README.md

 As you can see in the above images, I created user stories of what users wanted to able to do in the web application.
 A user story is the end goal of the project expressed from the user's perspective.

 I also created acceptance criteria to consider for the software project's requirement to be done.
-Acceptance criteria to ensure to achieve project expectations to meet.

 The rest of the board is divided into three different parts.
 To do, Doing and Done.
 In this project, as you can see, I have completed the essential tasks to achieve the project goals except for the login and out functionality.